-Brian Fowler, who manages state parks from Newport to Yachats, said his crews were not seeing exceptional beach erosion so far this season, despite the heavy weather and last weekend’s King Tides.
+Brian Fowler, who oversees state parks from Newport to Yachats, said his crews were not seeing exceptional beach erosion so far this season, despite the heavy weather.

 “I find that each year is unique in itself,” said Fowler, who has worked in coastal parks for 18 years.
 “But so far we’re not seeing anything bad like excessive sand scalping or movement.”